The Problem with Your Prenatal Vitamin

 Not only are these chemicals and additives are completely unnecessary in a vitamin they may also be harmful to your fertility and your future baby.
 Food colourings are linked to ADHD and allergies in children so it’s obviously a good idea to keep them away from your susceptible growing baby (who will absorb 10% of everything you put into your body while pregnant).
 BHT is a suspected human carcinogen & ammonium hydroxide can lead to shock, convulsions and pulmonary edema.
 A good prenatal vitamin will not contain any of these chemicals or fillers and will be packaged in a vegetable-based cellulose capsule.

-If you’re looking for a Naturopath in Oakville and want to developed your own personalized fertility protocol you’re welcome to book in for an initial consultation or contact me via my website for additional information.
+If you’d like to discuss your own personalized fertility protocol you’re welcome to book in for an initial virtual consultation or contact me via my website for additional information.

 This information is not intended as a substitute for the advice provided by your Naturopathic doctor or primary care physician.
 Do not use the information in this document for diagnosing or treating a health problem or disease.
 Always speak with your Naturopathic doctor before taking any medication or nutritional or herbal or using any treatment for a health problem.
 If you have or suspect that you have a medical problem, contact your health care provider promptly.
 Do not disregard professional medical advice or delay in seeking professional advice because of something you have read online.